dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Operating System Constraints.md

 ### System Calls

 Because user applications cannot go to hardware directly, they need to talk through the kernel using system calls.
 Depending on the nature of the hypervisor and kernel, they sometimes run on the hardware.
 Meaning, user applications *can* directly use the hardware in **some** ways, but not all.
 The kernel can use it in **more** ways, and the hypervisor can access **even more**.
 Essentially, parts of the OS abstract and mask away parts of the hardware.

+### Signals

+If the operating system picks up an interrupt or exception, a process is implicitly invoking the kernel and forcing the kernel to pick up.
+There, the kernel can decide how to manage the running state of a process.
+Oftentimes, this involves sending a **signal** to the process so that it can hear the hardware result.

+### Language Runtime

+System calls are expensive.
+They should be not be called super often.
+Things like `malloc` actually use the system call `sbrk` or something to that effect, which internally manages a heap for you.
+For that reason, we need **another** layer for making sure that we can limit our system calls to maximize performance.

+C has an extremely simple runtime.
+It simply manages the heap and keeps track of program state.
+There is really not much else going on here.
+This is realized as the C standard library `libc` (e.g. `glibc`)

+But in other languages, like Python, we have an interpreter with its own implementations for things.
+Java will have its entire JVM.

+Most languages sit on top of a C runtime at the bottom (not all).

+This is then exposed to the programs as a language API.

+Ultimately, user programs are a combination of libraries and user code.

+## What Part is the OS?

+We have a hypervisor, kernel, language API, and the userland, but which of these are actually considered parts of the OS?

+We can cut the hypervisor out as it is not strictly the OS.
+We can include the entire kernel, parts of libc (debatable).
+But on top of that, we also need userland processes that handle OS functions (like `logind` to handle user logins).
+On top of that, we have the entire GUI, most of the time *that* is what is considered an OS to a typical user.

+So, the OS is usually a mix of:
+- The kernel
+- Parts of the C standard library (most of the time)
+- Processes
+	- Things that implement specific parts of OS functions that can handle other things that are not necessary to keep in the kernel
+	- When we start moving things *out* of the kernel and moving it towards user space processes to abstract kernel functions, we start calling it a **microkernel**.
+This is *not* a well defined line and can be debated.